hhangular/row-actions/README.md

 ---

-In a component template just add <row-actions> in cell with row direction (default) where you want that the toolbar appear.
+In a component template just add <row-actions> in cell with row position where you want that the toolbar appear.
 If you put the <row-actions> in the first position, the toolbar will be appear from left, if you put the <row-actions> in last position,  the toolbar will be appear from right.